 Birmingham Local Welfare Provision

-Please read the information below before making an application.
+Please read the information below before making an application for the Local Welfare Provision scheme.

 The Local Welfare Provision scheme seeks to assist vulnerable people who are in short term crisis, to meet their needs for food and essential items or to assist them to maintain their independence within the community.
 The scheme is not intended to replace the council’s statutory obligations, in any way.